 Your GPU also generates a lot of heat, which causes the GPU fan to be very loud when it attempts to cool your system.
-If changing the GPU fan proves impossible, try adding a brand new graphics card.
+If changing it proves impossible, replace the whole graphics card.

-When shopping for a GPU, look at vendors that have made an effort to minimize fan noise.
-If efficiency isn’t a primary consideration, consider a passive model with no fan.
-However, I recommend against this option for most systems.
+When shopping for a GPU, look at vendors that have tried to minimize fan noise.
+If efficiency isn’t a primary consideration, consider a fanless passive model.
+However, I recommend this option for most systems.

 Utilize quiet case fans

-While the most common sized fan is 120mm.
-And installing larger fans where possible contributes to the less overall noise.
+While the most common-sized fan is 120mm.
+And installing larger ones where possible contributes to less overall noise.

 How?
 By requiring fewer RPMs to move the same amount of air.
-The larger fan blades will move a greater air volume, making the total demand speed up considerably less.
+The larger fan blades will move a greater air volume, reducing the demand for higher rotational speeds.

-I discuss how you can add fans to your computer in this article if you need to know more.
+I also discuss how to add fans to your computer if you need to know more.